 “I wouldn’t put it past him,” Ron said darkly, his ears turning a bit red.
 “He had to have been near the first to have heard that Harry broke up with Ginny.
 You know he spoke with me?
 Do you know what he said?
 He warned me to guard my back!”

 “He means well,” Hermione said, ignoring Ron’s glare.
 “But what do we do about the Horcruxes?”

 Ron began pacing.
-“We should all three of us be looking for them...”
+“It should have been all three of us looking for them…”

 “I suppose we can research it a bit more and figure out the more likely spots they were placed in.”
 Hermione said slowly, tapping her chin as she thought.

 “Well, didn’t Harry say there were six?”
 Ron said, counting them off on his fingers.
-“There was the diary and Slytherin’s ring.
-But they’ve both been destroyed.
+“There was the diary and Slytherin’s ring, but they’ve both been destroyed.
 Then there’s Slytherin’s locket, but the one Dumbledore and Harry got was a fake and someone may or may not have destroyed it before they croaked.
 We have Hufflepuff’s cup and something of Ravenclaw’s or Gryffindor’s – though Harry said Dumbledore said that he was certain all the Gryffindor relics were safe.
-And then there’s the snake because You-Know-Who has so much control over that blooming snake.”
+Then there’s the snake because You-Know-Who has so much control over that blooming snake.”

 “So we need to figure out where else he’d have stashed the Horcruxes, knowing the snake would be near him,” Ron said, exasperated.
 “And then how do we find them?
 Harry said he didn’t know that there was a door until Dumbledore pointed it out.”

 Hermione sighed.
 “That will be difficult.
-They don’t teach that at Hogwarts.
-But I think I might have an inkling...”
+They don’t teach that at Hogwarts, but I think I might have an idea…”

 “Care to explain?”
 Ron demanded.